tyler-ingebrand/tyler-ingebrand.github.io/docs/index.md

 </div>
 <br />

 Hello, and welcome to my site!
-I am a third year PhD student at the University of Texas at Austin working with Dr. Ufuk Topcu.
+I am a fourth year PhD student at the University of Texas at Austin working with Dr. Ufuk Topcu.
 I previously received my BS in computer engineering from Iowa State University.
 My recent research is in reinforcement learning and transfer learning.
 In particular, I have been applying the logic of Hilbert spaces to machine learning problems, and I have found it to be an excellent approach to achieving transfer in all sorts of problems!
+Recently, I am also interested in zero-shot RL.
+I believe reward-free pre-training and behavior foundation models will lead to generalist agents in the near future.
+Lastly, I am interested in compositional representation for LLMs.

+I am actively looking for an industry collaboration.
+Feel free to reach out!

 <html lang="en">
 <head>